wmcnamara/delegate/README.md

 # Delegate

-Delegate is a single header, lightweight and easy to use structure for storing functions and callbacks.
+Delegate is a single header, thread safe, lightweight and easy to use structure for storing functions and callbacks.

 There is comment documentation in the delegate.h file, but you can understand the basic use of the software with the example below.